Join our team and help advance state of the art high performance computing, communications, and data analytics

 Pittsburgh Supercomputing Center (PSC) is a joint effort of Carnegie Mellon University and the University of Pittsburgh.
 Established in 1986, PSC is supported by several federal agencies, the Commonwealth of Pennsylvania, and private industry.

-PSC provides university, government and industrial researchers with access to several of the most powerful systems for high-performance computing, communications and data storage available to scientists, engineers and scholars nationwide for unclassified research.
-We advance the state of the art in high-performance computing, communications and data analytics and offer a flexible environment for solving the largest and most challenging problems in computational science.
+PSC provides access to several of the most powerful systems for high performance computing, communications, and data storage available for university, government, and industrial research nationwide.
+We advance the state of the art in high performance computing, communications, and data analytics and offer a flexible environment for solving the largest and most challenging problems in computational science.

 Carnegie Mellon University does not discriminate in admission, employment, or administration of its programs or activities on the basis of race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Furthermore, Carnegie Mellon University does not discriminate and is required not to discriminate in violation of federal, state, or local laws or executive orders.